nairadithya/website/src/content/blog/gradesheet.md

 # Step 4 - Notarized Affidavit

-All these must be copied out, the lost reports, the Amrita form you just filled out, the signed letter from the principal into one thing.
+All these must be copied out, the lost reports, the Amrita form you just filled out, the signed letter from the principal into one bundle of papers.
 Proceed to an E-Stamp Center or any legal place that offers notarization services.
 You need a notarized affidavit for the lost articles

 Here's a place near college you can check out that offers these services.

 [E - Stamp Center- Kasavanahalli( M/s Sundar & Murthy Associates)](https://maps.app.goo.gl/PxEeaejfTpJo7sxRA)

-When you go to the guy, specifically ask for non-judicial 100 rupees bond paper.
+When you go to the notary, specifically ask for non-judicial 100 rupees bond paper and that you're requesting this for a lost artifact.

 # Final Step - File For Duplicates